Brian Boutwell

 Brian B. Boutwell is an American criminologist and Associate Professor of Criminal Justice & Legal Studies at the University of Mississippi.

 Career

 Boutwell has conducted research on the intelligence quotient of psychopaths, finding that their average IQ is lower than the general population.
-This research has been published in a peer-reviewed journal.
+This research has been published the journal European Journal of Personality.
 He has been an associate professor at the University of Mississippi since the summer of 2019.

-Boutwell has written articles for Quillette on the subject of "human biodiversity" (HBD).
+Boutwell has written articles for Quillette on the nature vs nuture, the genetics of race, and other topics.